sss1 sss2

 HOME | Programs | Newsletters | Auctions | Shows

-Meetings | Officers | Club Library | Links
+Meetings | Officers | Club Library | Links | Classified |

 Help...
-I inherited a stamp collection! | News
+I inherited a stamp collection! | Join

 HELP...I inherited a stamp collection and don't know what to do with it!

 The first thing you have to decide is: Do you want to keep the collection or get rid of it?
 If the latter, are you seeking money or gratitude?
-If you are seeking gratitude, you can choose to make a donation to the Salem Stamp Society or one of the charitable orgranizations in the U.S., listed at the bottom of this article.
+If you are seeking gratitude, you can choose to make a donation to the Salem Stamp Society or one of the charitable organizations in the U.S., listed at the bottom of this article.

 If you are interesting in selling your collection or obtaining an estimate, you can contact any of the following Salem Stamp Society member dealers.